DJMare/express_http_RequestAndResponse_UsingReqBody/README.md

 POSTMAN

-(13) In Postman, navigate to localserver:3000 and use the GET route to see changes for both scenarios:
+(13) In Postman, navigate to localserver:3000 and use the GET route to see changes for both scenarios

 (14) POSTMAN - JSON